Image: candy1812 / stock.adobe.com

 If you have questions about open enrollment, you can learn more in our comprehensive guide to open enrollment.

-For 2022 coverage, Missouri’s exchange will have nine participating insurers, up from eight in 2021, with Aetna joining the marketplace and offering plans in 34 counties.
-And three of the existing insurers plan to expand their coverage areas (coverage areas for 2022 are here; coverage areas for 2021 are here):
+For 2022 coverage, Missouri’s exchange has nine participating insurers, up from eight in 2021, with Aetna joining the marketplace and offering plans in 34 counties.
+And three of the existing insurers expanded their coverage areas (coverage areas for 2022 are here; coverage areas for 2021 are here):

 Aetna subsidiary Coventry offered plans in the Missouri exchange until the end of 2016, but abruptly exited the exchange market two weeks before the start of open enrollment for 2017 coverage.
 I talked with the Missouri Department of Insurance about Coventry’s market share in 2016, and they said that the size of the individual market had “exploded” in Missouri, and that Coventry had picked up a disproportionate number of the new enrollees, since their rates had been among the lowest in the state.